He was born to synthesize.

 - Droste Image: The cover of Swing to the Right.

 - Epic Rocking: Particularly in his work with Utopia.
 "The Ikon" is Utopia's most extreme example of this, being slightly over thirty minutes long.
-His solo piece "A Treatise in Cosmic Fire" (from Initiation), at thirty-five minutes, is even longer.
+His solo piece "A Treatise on Cosmic Fire" (from Initiation), at over thirty-five minutes, is even longer.
 It's worth noting that these pieces were so long they heavily stretched the limitations of the vinyl format, and resulted in the albums being mastered more quietly than normal LPs (and being easily damaged if played with a worn needle).
+Rundgren also sped up the material on Initation to shorten it by two to three minutes.
 The sleeve notes of Initiation (which, at sixty-eight minutes in length, is not the longest single LP ever released, but still pretty high on the list) recommended that a person record the album to tape to preserve the sound.

-- Exactly What It Says on the Tin: the album A Cappella, named for an Italian phrase meaning "without instruments," involves no instruments whatever, just Rundgren as a Self-Backing Vocalist via lots of overdubbing.
+- Exactly What It Says on the Tin: the album A Cappella, named for an Italian phrase meaning "without instruments," involves no instruments whatever, just Rundgren as a Self-Backing Vocalist via lots of overdubbing and sampling.

 - For Want of a Nail: "The Want of a Nail".